MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 - Docking Station for Surface Pro 3
 - Docking Station for Surface Pro and Surface Pro 2

 Third-party Ethernet adapters are also supported for network deployment, although they do not support PXE boot.
-To use a third-party Ethernet adapter, you must load the drivers into the deployment boot image and you must launch that boot image from a separate storage device, such as a USB stick.
+To use a third-party Ethernet adapter, you must load the drivers into the deployment boot image, and you must launch that boot image from a separate storage device, such as a USB stick.

 ## Boot Surface devices from the network